Degree RequirementADN/ASN or BSN (preferred)

-Searching for open internal positions online at local hospitals is the best approach to finding a position.
+Searching for open internal positions online at local hospitals is the best approach to finding an oncology nursing position.
 New graduate nurses will need to complete an internship program which involves both a didactic component as well as working alongside a nurse-preceptor as part of the interdisciplinary team to learn the role.

-Experienced nurses coming from a different specialty will have similar training.
-Training may be tailored to meet their didactic and practical needs.
+Experienced nurses from different specialties will have similar training, which may be tailored to meet their didactic and practical needs.

-What Are the Education Requirements for an Oncology Nurse
+What Are the Schooling Requirements for an Oncology Nurse?

-A Bachelor of Science in Nursing degree is considered to be competitive for applying to an Oncology Nursing position, however at this time, nurses with an Associate’s Degree in Nursing may apply as well.
+A Bachelor of Science in Nursing (BSN) degree is considered to be competitive for applying to an Oncology Nursing position; however, at this time, nurses with an Associate’s Degree in Nursing (ADN) may also apply.
 Specializing in oncology and cancer care requires the nurse to take on additional coursework and clinical training; there are also additional continuing education courses and contact hours that are specifically focused on various aspects of the oncology specialization.
+For those who wish to pursue advanced practice as an Oncology Nurse Practitioner, a Master’s of Science in Nursing (MSN) or Doctor of Nursing Practice (DNP) degree will be required.

-After working as a Heme/Onc nurse for some time, the nurse becomes eligible to take exams and become certified in the specialty.
-The Oncology Certified Nurse (OCN) exam requires 1000 hours of oncology RN experience as well as 1 year as a RN and 10 contact hours in the field of oncology.
+After working as a Heme/Onc RN for some time, the nurse becomes eligible to take exams and become certified in the specialty.
+The Oncology Certified Nurse (OCN) exam requires 1000 hours of oncology RN experience as well as 1 year as an RN license and 10 contact hours in the field of oncology.
 The certification is valid for 4 years then requires renewal.

 For nurses who administer chemotherapy, earning the ONS/ONCC Chemotherapy Biotherapy Certificate is a great way to demonstrate expertise and dedication to nursing.
-Eligibility includes administering chemotherapy for at least 1 year and at least once a month and this certification provides 15 contact hours.
-Read more for further clarify on oncology nurse certifications.
+Eligibility includes administering chemotherapy for at least one year and at least once a month, and this certification provides 15 contact hours.
+Read more for further clarification on oncology nurse certifications.

 Where Do Oncology Nurses Work?